 Even Peter’s son, Spencer Schiff, bought bitcoin and tried to change his father’s mind about BTC.
 As far as we know, Spencer Jr. has failed to do so.
 But I still think Peter Schiff has secretly invested in bitcoin just in case.

 No-coiners are usually the people who don’t want to own or buy bitcoin and are jealous of others’ crypto gains.
-No-coiners say things like “bitcoin is a scam” or “bitcoin has no value.”
+When you hear things like “bitcoin is a scam” or “bitcoin has no value,” chances are, you’re in a close proximity to a co-coiner.
 They are convinced that “everyone who invested in bitcoin will lose all their money when it goes to zero.”

 Well, that sounds logical.
 I, however, doubt this is likely.
 Regardless, true bitcoiners will marry their bag and HODL.